asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 * Give semantics for the shared arrays API in terms of events.
 * Give semantics for other inter-thread communication mechanisms such as message channels.
-* Formalize the non-interference property for dd, and show SC-DRF.